nikerla/vc-content/pages/glossary/b2b-ecommerce-trends.md

         </div>
         <img alt="B2B E-commerce trends" src="assets/images/b2becommerce.jpg"></img>
         <p class="text">
           2016 has been a great year for B2B e-commerce, with the USA and China being the leaders in the industry and having sales reach over 1.2 billion dollars.
 Forrester suggests that the sales volume in B2B e-commerce will increase up to 1 trillion dollars within the next five years.
 With such a flourishing B2B e-commerce industry, countries like the USA and China are setting high standards and bringing certain major trends into play.
 The digital marketplace is a highly competitive environment, where each business has to either adopt the latest trends fast or simply let other companies take over the position of leadership.
-In this article, we would like to highlight the most prominent B2B e-commerce trends of 2016 and take a look at the ones that are going to be useful for your business and increase your sales in 2017.
+In this article, we would like to highlight the most prominent B2B ecommerce trends of 2016 and take a look at the ones that are going to be useful for your business and increase your sales in 2017.
         <h2>
-        The B2B E-Commerce Trends of 2016
+        The B2B ECommerce Trends of 2016
         </h2>
         </p>
         <p class="text">